nexthis/onlineventure/README.md

  🥳

 ## Notes
-- in branches react it is simple to implement api
+- in branch react, there is a simple implementation of this API
 - CorsMiddleware is only for dev environment

 # Lumen PHP Framework